SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 into an array or dictionary by mistake.
 It also means you can be confident about the types of values you will retrieve from an array or dictionary.
-Swift's use of explicitly-typed collections ensures that your code is always clear about the types of values it can work with and enables you to catch any type mismatches early in your code's development.
+Swift's use of explicitly typed collections ensures that your code is always clear about the types of values it can work with and enables you to catch any type mismatches early in your code's development.